intersystems/cms0057-sample-deploy/README.md

 ### docker-compose-hp and hp.container.env

-To deploy the Payer Services solution container stack, run the following command from within `./sample-deploy`:
+To deploy the Payer Services solution container stack, make sure your environment file `hp.container.env` is configured, then run the following command from within `./sample-deploy`:
 ```bash
 docker-compose -f docker-compose-hp.yml --env-file hp.container.env up
 ```
 This command configures a single Payer Services application stack consisting of two containers: a Web Gateway instance and an IRIS for Health instance.

-However, before this can be run, the values in `hp.container.env` must be populated.
+Before this can be run, the values in `hp.container.env` must be populated.
 The file itself describes what each variable does and this is further fleshed out in the [InterSystems Payer Services user documentation](https://docs.intersystems.com/hslatest/csp/docbook/DocBook.UI.Page.cls?KEY=HSPSDeploy_container#HSPSDeploy_container_env_file) and you can see the usage in the  `docker-compose-hp.yml` file.

 You will notice that the variables themselves, or their corresponding defaults in the `docker-compose.yml` file, point to other relative directories or files.

 ### docker-compose-iam and iam.container.env
-To deploy the Intersystems API Manager container stack, run the following command from within `./sample-deploy/`:
+To deploy the Intersystems API Manager container stack, make sure your environment file `iam.container.env` is configured, then run the following command from within `./sample-deploy/`:
 ```bash
 docker-compose -f docker-compose-iam.yml --env-file iam.container.env up
 ```
+This command configures a single IAM stack consisting of 4 containers: iam, iam-register, iam-migrations, and db.
+Note that `iam-migrations` (also `iam-register` if endpoints are configured from JSON file) container is expected to complete work and exit shortly after starting.

-However, before this can be run, the values in `iam.container.env` must be populated.
+Before this can be run, the values in `iam.container.env` must be populated.
 The file itself describes what each variable does and this is further fleshed out in the [InterSystems Payer Services user documentation](https://docs.intersystems.com/hslatest/csp/docbook/DocBook.UI.Page.cls?KEY=HSPSDeploy_apimgr) and you can see the usage in the `docker-compose-iam.yml` file.

-This command configures a single IAM stack consisting of 4 containers: iam, iam-register, iam-migrations, and db.

 This IAM stack is independent from solution container stack, it uses an http connection to communicate with Payer Services APIs configured with IAM.
+You may also deploy IAM stack from a separate directory.
 Make sure your solution container stack and IAM stack are within the same network subnet.

-You also need `iam-register-entrypoint.sh` and `iam-services-config.JSON` configured in order to deploy IAM and  use it with your solution stack:
+You also need `iam-register-entrypoint.sh` and `iam-services-config.JSON` configured in order to register API endpoints on IAM during deployment, and use it with your solution stack:

 ### iam-register-entrypoint.sh

-Required for IAM.
+Required for registering endpoints on IAM at deployment time.
 An entrypoint script, containing curl calls to register settings with the IAM container.
 You should not have to edit this.

 ### iam-services-config.JSON

-Required for IAM.
+Required for registering endpoints on IAM at deployment time.
 A JSON file that contains IAM settings information.
 Edit this file to identify each Payer Services component that you deploy as one of the "services".

  - The `url` of the service should be a FQDN pointing to the solution component container.
  - Under each service, you may add one or more routes to match requests: